maxuanquang/backend-swe-interview-questions/answers/programming-paradigm.md

         return "Squawk!"
 ```

-## What is composition?
-Compare composition vs inheritance

-Composition is a has-a relationship.
-Like a house has rooms, a car has wheels.
-In OOP, the composition relationship is represented as fields in a class.

-Inheritance is an is-a relationship.
-Like a dog is an animal, a rose is a flower.
-In OOP, the inheritance relationship is represented as a class inheriting another class.

-## Interface vs abstract class

-The key difference between abstract class and interface is the relationship between it and the classes that extend or implement it.

-When class A extends the abstract class B, class A is a B. For example, a cat is an animal.
-But when class A implements an interface C, it only means A has C characteristics, like the Cat class can implement Climbing Tree interface.

-## Explain class constructor.
-Why does the constructor not return any value?

-A class constructor is a special member function that automatically gets called whenever you create a new object that class.

 ## What does private, protected, public means and what are the difference?

 These keywords indicate the access scope of things like methods, fields in an OOP language.